Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 The Vbrick MCP server has a **Video Details Tool** that returns video metadata for a video using the Get Video Metadata/Details API.
 Also included are the video’s chapters (if applicable) through the Get Video Chapters endpoint.

-For example, “Can you give me more details about the <video name> video?”, might yield:
+For example, “Can you give me more details about the video?” might yield:

 <Image align="center" src="https://files.readme.io/ac86053d7cc9166a20f8c93b2e88a1c7d51036407034444537cd6a52ee908f8d-videoDetailsResult.png" />